labels and cards, what does WordPerfect consider to be a "page"?

 different processes.
 Use one or the other.

-the first card, then carefully select and copy the card into a
+design the first card, then carefully select and copy the card into a

 new document (use the Reveal Codes window to ensure the accuracy of

-your selection), and then play LABLCOPY on the copied card
+your selection), and then play LABLCOPY on the copied card to produce

 the LABLPRNT macro.
 To print specific